pustotnik/curriculum-vitae/src/alexander-magola.md

     with a team of 5 C/C++ developers and 1-2 QA testers.
     This project had strong requirements for performance and stability.
     Designed many parts of the architecture.
 Developed some important/critical code.
-    Reviewed other code of the project.
+    Reviewed different components of the project.
 Introduced several things to improve the quality of the project: GTest, gcov, LLVM Clang static analyzer, cppcheck, AddressSanitizer/LeakSanitizer (GCC/Clang), -Werror.
 Helped the team improve some technical knowledge.
 Conducted daily meetings
     to review current state of the project.
-    Made many important decisions including resolving problem of memory fragmentation.
+    Made many important decisions including resolving a problem of memory fragmentation.

     Managed/improved my team workflow including: